broccoli0616/tp/docs/DeveloperGuide.md

 | 6 | `mark_hw i/E1234567 a/1 status/done` | ❌ Invalid status |
 | 7 | `mark_hw i/E1234567 a/1` | ❌ Missing status parameter |
 | 8 | `mark_hw i/E1234567 i/E7654321 a/1 status/completed` | ❌ Duplicate prefixes |

+### Mark Attendance

+1. Mark attendance for a single student
+   1. Setup: Ensure that there is at least one student in the system with NUSNET ID `E1234567`.
+   2. Execute the command:
+      `mark_attendance i/E1234567 w/2 a/present`
+   3. **Expected:**
+   - Success message is displayed.
+   - The student’s attendance record now shows **present** for week **2**.

+2. Mark attendance for all students
+   1. Setup: Ensure multiple students are present in the system.
+   2. Execute the command:
+      `mark_attendance i/all w/2 a/absent`
+   3. **Expected:**
+    - Success message is displayed.
+    - All students’ attendance records now show **absent** for week **2**.

+3. Mark attendance (Student not found)
+   1. Setup: Ensure that there is no student with the NUSNET ID `E0000000` in the system.
+   2. Execute the command:
+      `mark_attendance i/E0000000 w/2 a/present`
+   3. **Expected:**
+   - Error message is displayed.

+4. Mark attendance (Invalid week)
+   1. Ensure that there is a student in the system with NUSNET ID `E1234567`.
+   2. Execute the command:
+      `mark_attendance i/E1234567 w/20 a/present`
+   2. **Expected:**
+   - Error message is displayed.

+5. Mark attendance (Invalid status)
+   1. Ensure that there is a student in the system with NUSNET ID `E1234567`.
+   2. Execute the command:
+      `mark_attendance i/E1234567 w/2 a/late`
+   3. **Expected:**
+   - Error message is displayed.

+### Add Consultation
+1. Add a consultation for a student
+   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234567`.
+   2. Execute the command:
+      `add_consult i/E1234567 from/20251010 1400 to/20251010 1500`
+   3. **Expected:**
+   - Success message is displayed.
+   - List of consultations is updated to include the new consultation.

+2. Add a consultation (Student not found)
+   1. Setup: Ensure that there is no student with the NUSNET ID `E0000000` in the system.
+   2. Execute the command:
+      `add_consult i/E0000000 from/20251010 1400 to/20251010 1500`
+   3. **Expected:**
+   - Error message is displayed.

+3. Add a consultation (End time before start time)
+   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234568`.
+   2. Execute the command:
+      `add_consult i/E1234568 from/20251010 1500 to/20251010 1400`
+   3. **Expected:**
+      - Error message is displayed.

+4. Add a consultation (Overlapping consultation)
+   1. Setup: Ensure that there is a student in the system with a consultation from `20251010 1400` to `20251010 1500`.
+Ensure that there is a another student in the system with NUSNET ID `E1234569`.
+   2. Execute the command:
+      `add_consult i/E1234569 from/20251010 1430 to/20251010 1530`
+   3. **Expected:**
+   - Error message is displayed.

+5. Add a consultation (Incorrect date/time format)
+   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234567`.
+   2. Execute the command:
+      `add_consult i/E1234567 from/2025-10-10 14:00 to/2025-10-10 15:00`
+   3. **Expected:**
+   - Error message is displayed.

+6. Add a consultation (Invalid date)
+   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234567`.
+   2. Execute the command:
+      `add_consult i/E1234567 from/20251310 1400 to/20251310 1500`
+   3. **Expected:**
+   - Error message is displayed.

+### Delete Consultation
+1. Delete a consultation for a student
+   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234567`, and that the student has a consultation scheduled.
+   2. Execute the command:
+      `delete_consult i/E1234567`
+   3. **Expected:**
+   - Success message is displayed.
+   - The consultation list is updated to remove the deleted consultation.

+2. Delete a consultation (Student not found)
+   1. Setup: Ensure that there is no student with the NUSNET ID `E0000000` in the system.
+   2. Execute the command:
+      `delete_consult i/E0000000`
+   3. **Expected:**
+   - Error message is displayed.

+3. Delete a consultation (No consultation found)
+   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234568`, and that the student does not have any consultation scheduled.
+   2. Execute the command:
+      `delete_consult i/E1234568`
+   3. **Expected:**
+      Error message is displayed.

+### Create Group
+1. Create a new group
+   1. Execute the command:
+      `create_group g/T01`
+   2. **Expected:**
+   - Success message is displayed.

+2. Create group (Group already exists)
+   1. Setup: Ensure that group `T01` already exists in the system.
+   2. Execute the command:
+      `create_group g/T01`
+   3. **Expected:**
+   - Error message is displayed.

+### Add Student to Group
+1. Add a student to an existing group
+   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234567`, and that group `T01` exists.
+   2. Execute the command:
+      `add_to_group i/E1234567 g/T01`
+   3. **Expected:**
+   - Success message is displayed.
+   - Student is updated with the new group.

+2. Add student to group (Student not found)
+   1. Setup: Ensure that there is no student with the NUSNET ID `E0000000` in the system, and that group `T01` exists.
+   2. Execute the command:
+      `add_to_group i/E0000000 g/T01`
+   3. **Expected:**
+   - Error message is displayed.

+### Find Students by Group
+1. Find students by group
+   1. Setup: Ensure that group `T01` exists and has students assigned to it.
+   2. Execute the command:
+      `find_group g/T01`
+   3. **Expected:**
+   - Success message is displayed.
+   - List of students in group `T01` is displayed.